monzo/progression-framework/frameworks/engineering/data.md

 - Distinguishes well between impactful ML problems vs just “predicting something”

 ### Influence
-- Provides valuable input to RFCs from their team
+- Provides valuable input to proposals from their team

 - Proactively improves modules, services, systems and codebases they encounter, 'this doesn't make sense, I'm going to do something about it'